 My ham & cheese quiche was served with a nice spinach and arugula salad, my wife had a more southern-inspired breakfast with a biscuit tomato, crispy bacon and a side of sausage gravy.
 Lisa in the kitchen took care to make certain it was tasty and well presented.

-The Orange House provided a great breakfast and one of the more unusual combinations we’ve experienced.
+The Orange House provides both a best Florida Breakfast and one of the more unusual combinations we’ve experienced.

 Simply Delicious in Cocoa Beach is, well, simply delicious.
 We liked it so well that we actually ate there two consecutive mornings.
 We sat in different dining areas and tried different selections.
 What remained unchanged was the high quality of the food and the service.

-Looking for a tasty breakfast served with panache?
+Looking for a best Florida breakfast served with panache?
 In Cocoa Beach it’s Simply Delicious.
 Warning: there is a great bakery case on your way out.

 Over Easy Cafe